kmdouglass/garg/README.md

 the remaining parameters at their default values:

 ```python

 >>> print(c.ba)
 <BoundArguments (a=1, b=2, c=3, d=10, e='hello', f=[1, 2, 'hello', {'a': 2}], g=None)>

 ```

 To access these arguments, use the `args` and `kwargs` attributes of the `BoundArguments` object.

 ```python

 >>> print(c.ba.args)
 (1, 2)
 >>> print(c.ba.kwargs)
 {'d': 10, 'c': 3, 'e': 'hello', 'g': None, 'f': [1, 2, 'hello', {'a': 2}]}

 ```

 ## Syntax errors

-By default, a value that cannot be read by `ast.literal_eval` will raise a syntax error.
+By default, a value that cannot be read by `ast.literal_eval` will raise a `SyntaxError`.
 If you want to ignore these errors, you can initialize a Garg instance with the `ignore_errors=True` argument.
 Only arguments that are successfully bound will appear in the `BoundArguments` object after the **OK** button is pressed.

 ```python

 c = Garg(test, ignore_errors=True)

 ```

 ## Caveats

 ### Kinds of parameters

-For simplicity, GARG only allows assignment to two of the five possible
+For simplicity, Garg only allows assignment to two of the five possible
 [kinds of Python parameters](https://docs.python.org/3/library/inspect.html#inspect.Parameter.kind):
 *POSITIONAL_OR_KEYWORD* and *KEYWORD_ONLY*.